The Chronology of Revelation

 Because of this:

 The Antichrist (leader of the beast empire) will believe himself to be God (2 Thessalonians 2:4).
-Ultimately, then, he will have no need for any religious system (such as that of the “harlot woman”) which extols and exalts any god—including Allah—other than himself.
+Ultimately, then, he will have no need for any religious system (such as that of the “harlot woman”) that extols and exalts any god—including Allah—other than himself.
 As a result, once he has exploited the religious system of the “prostitute” for his own benefit and gain, he and the ten kings will bring the “prostitute” to ruin and will “burn her with fire” (Revelation 17:16).
 This is different, however, from the final destruction and utter desolation of Babylon the Great, by God (16:19b).

 According to Isaiah, after Babylon ultimately is devastated, no person ever will dwell there again: